andrewkern/bio399/syllabus/bio399_syllabus_2022.md

 ## Class Courtesy

-To optimize learning in my classroom, I ask that it be an inclusive and respectful place.
+Our classroom is a learning environment, and as such should be a safe, inclusive and respectful place.
+Being respectful.
 Disrespecting fellow students as well as combative approaches, tones and/or actions are not acceptable.
-Please make me aware if there are classroom dynamics that impede your (or someone else’s) full engagement and learning.
+Please make me aware if there are classroom dynamics that impede your (or someone else’s) full engagement.

 ## Students with Disabilities